martenframework/marten/docs/versioned_docs/version-0.5/templates/reference/tags.md

 description: Template tags reference.
 ---

+This page provides a reference for all the available tags that can be used when defining [templates](../introduction.md).

 ## `asset`

 The `asset` template tag allows to generate the URL of a given [asset](../../assets/introduction.md).
 It must take at least one argument (the filepath of the asset).